IIIF/api/source/api/presentation/3.0/index.md

 An Annotation Page _MUST_ have an HTTP(S) URI given in `id`, and _MAY_ have any of the other properties defined in this specification or the Web Annotation specification.
 The Annotations are listed in the `items` property of the Annotation Page.

+__Incompatibility Warning__
+In part due to the timing of the release of the JSON-LD and Web Annotation specifications, the definition of `label` in the Web Annotation specification does not produce JSON conformant with the structure defined in this specification.
+Given the absolute requirement for internationalized labels and the strong desire for consistently handing properties, the `label` property on Annotation Pages, Annotations, content resources referenced from Annotations, and Annotation Collections does not conform to the string requirement of the Web Annotation Data Model.
+This [issue has been filed with the W3C][webanno-label-issue] and will hopefully be addressed in a future version of the standard.
+{: .warning}

 ``` json-doc
 {
   "@context": [